Advertise with Us!

 - Services should be stateless and must have the feature of discoverability

-Q: What do you understand by WSDL?
+Question: What do you understand by WSDL?

-A: WSDL or Web Service Description Language is a simple XML document present in the Service Description layer of the web service protocol stack.
+Answer: WSDL or Web Service Description Language is a simple XML document present in the Service Description layer of the web service protocol stack.
 It describes the technical details or locates the UI to the web service.
 It contains the following important information:

 - Header information